diggerwoo/jsh/README.md

 For example user belongs the group "jailed", then the coresponding configuration file will be "/usr/local/etc/jsh.d/group.jailed.conf".
 We only allow users of jailed group to excecute comands: id, pwd, ls, vim, ssh, crontab -e .
 We also allow users of jailed group to use scp to upload/download file in HOME directory, or /home/public .
-The jsh will try to load the group configuration file, and then try to load the user configuration file, the purpose of this is to minimize the configurations.
-If additional commands are needed for individual users in the group, such as the “admin”, then go to configure /usr/local/etc/jsh.d/user.admin.conf and add other commands as needed.
+The jsh will try to load the group configuration first, and then try to load the user configuration.
+The purpose of this is to minimize the configurations.
+If additional commands are needed for individual users in the group, such as the “admin”, then go to configure /usr/local/etc/jsh.d/user.admin.conf and add other commands.
 See the last section for configuration file descriptions.

 ```sh
 # Allow acp, and acces extra /home/public besides HOME.